jasonbhlee/web_dev_Group2/README.txt

-- Make sure you pull before working on the project.
+- Make sure you pull before working on the project, and Pull before pushing any changes.

 - Message Teams chat to let team know which files you are currently working on; to prevent merge conflicts.